NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
-Aphasia is a communication disorder that affects approximately 2.5 million people in North America.
+Aphasia is an acquired loss of language abilities, often caused by stroke or other brain injury.
+It affects 2.5 million people in North America alone.
+Aphasia can can disrupt people's ability to hold a job, or even communicate noramlly with their family and friends.
 Unfortunately, most people with aphasia are not able to access adequate treatment.
-Computer-based therapies can help to address these problems as they provide people with access to a potentially cost-effective therapy, from the comfort of their own home.
-In our research project, we are developing and testing a computer-based therapy for at-home rehabilitation of aphasia, with the future goal of releasing a commercial product.
-The initial version of our web app has been developed and tested for usability, and is now undergoing efficacy testing.
+We are developing and testing a computer-based therapy for at-home rehabilitation of aphasia.
 We are currently recruiting people with aphasia to participate in this study — please contact us if you're interested!
 {%
   include button.html
   link="projects/Aphasia"